Capitol View Manor

-Capitol View Manor is a small community in Southwest Atlanta that was named for the excellent view of the Georgia State Capitol building.
+Capitol View Manor is a small community in Southwest Atlanta, Georgia, United States.
+It was named for its view of the Georgia State Capitol building.
 Its boundaries include I-75/85 to the east, the Beltline to the north, Metropolitan Parkway to the west, and Atlanta Technical College to the south.

 History

 Early history

-Capitol View Manor was originally vast farmland owned by a select group of people that included John Shannon and the Deckner Family.
-During the early 1910s, many people started to settle in the area, and, in 1912, the area known as Capitol View was annexed to the City of Atlanta.
+Capitol View Manor was originally vast farmland owned by people including John Shannon and the Deckner family.
+During the early 1910s, many people started to settle in the area.
+In 1912, the area known as Capitol View was annexed to the City of Atlanta.
 This is when many utilities, including sewage and electricity, came to the area.
 In 1920, Capitol View Manor was established, and more houses started to be built on the eastern side of Stewart Avenue.
 Five years later, Capitol View Manor was annexed to the City of Atlanta.
 Most of the homes in this neighborhood were built in the next twenty years.
-In addition, the Capitol View School was built in 1929.
+The Capitol View School was built in 1929.